 2. Into the Beat (2020)

 Directed by Stefan Westerwelle, ‘Into the Beat’ or ‘Dein Herz tanzt’ is a German teen romantic drama film.
-The Alexandra Pfeifer and Yalany Marschner-starrer centers upon Katya, a teen ballerina who poses immense dancing talent.
+The Alexandra Pfeifer and Yalany Marschner-starrer centers on Katya, a teen ballerina who possesses immense dancing talent.
 With the audition for the New York Ballet Academy about to take place, she stands a great chance of getting a scholarship.
 However, just a few days before the big audition, Katya meets a group of street dancers who open up a whole new world to her that she never knew existed.
 It marks the beginning of her self-discovery that poses a life-changing question to the teen ballerina.
+You can stream the film here.

 1. Work It (2020)

 Featuring talented actors like Sabrina Carpenter, Liza Koshy, Keiynan Lonsdale, and Michelle Buteau, ‘Work It’ is a dance comedy film directed by Laura Terruso.
 The movie follows Quinn Ackerman, a clumsy and intelligent high schooler who dreams of getting into her late father’s alma mater by excelling as a dancer.
-Despite being just 18-years old, she achieves near-perfection and plans to participate in a competition.
+She thus puts in all she’s got to participate in a competition.
 With a squad of misfits, her chances are slim, but Quinn does not let the doubts dictate her choices and vows to achieve her seemingly impossible dreams.
+You may stream the film here.

 Read More: Best Stoner Movies on Netflix